 It started with a piece of steel.
 The Town of Apex received a 6-inch cube of metal beam recovered from the rubble of the World Trade Center’s South Tower.
 This was the inspiration behind the Service Memorial.

 The steel cube, symbolic of the destruction our nation faced in the wake of the 9/11 attacks, rests atop a 5-foot granite monument.
 Written tributes adorn each of the 4 sides of the monument.
 Paths made from engraved bricks radiate out from the center of the monument, forming the foundation of this space.
 A brick seating wall allows visitors to rest and reflect, while a 10-foot town clock reminds us all to take time to remember.

 Each of the 4 sides of the monument is a tribute to 1 of the following:

 The town occasionally places an order of additional engraved bricks.
-If you would like to purchase an engraved brick for a loved one, complete this interest form.
+If you would like to purchase an engraved brick for a loved one, complete the order form linked below.
 The price per brick is $200.
 Funds from brick purchases are used solely for the ongoing maintenance and upkeep of the memorial area.